aws/aws-fpga/hdk/cl/examples/README.md

 To associate, simply invoke the following AWS EC2 CLI command.

     $ aws ec2 associate-fpga-image --fpga-image-id <AFI_ID> --image-id <AMI_ID>

+**NOTE**: The AWS CLI commands use the AFI ID (not the AGFI ID).

 ## 6. Load the AFI

-Run's the `fpga-describe-local-image` on slot 0 to confirm that the FPGA is cleared, and you should see similar output to the 4 lines below:
+Run the `fpga-describe-local-image` on slot 0 to confirm that the FPGA is cleared, and you should see similar output to the 4 lines below:

     $ sudo fpga-describe-local-image -S 0 -H